Health question 3: Serious communicable diseases

 What happens if you have a serious communicable disease

-We need to know because there is a risk you could pass it to a patient or a colleague.
+Having a serious communicable disease, is not itself, a reason for us to have concerns about your fitness to practise.
+What we consider is the risk you could pass it to a patient or a colleague and whether you are following independent medical advice.
 For more information, read our guidance about risks posed by your health in Good medical practice.

 You don’t need to tell us about time-limited, acute illnesses like chicken pox, measles, colds, flu or other conditions that resolve quickly on their own or with medical treatment.

-You don’t need to tell us if you know or suspect you are infected with Covid-19.
-You should follow the , including self-isolating.
+You don’t need to tell us if you know or suspect you have Covid-19.
+You should follow the current public health advice, including self-isolating.
 To find answers to common questions read our guide on coronavirus.

 If you have a serious communicable disease you need to tell us about answer yes to health question 3 on your application and give the following details: